Adedayo99/C_low_level_programming/README.md

-This is a directory containing scripts for alx low-level programming
+This is a directory containing scripts for C low-level programming